Nicole Ameline

 Nicole Ameline (born 4 July 1952) is a French politician, lawyer, diplomat and women's rights advocate.
 She served as a member of the National Assembly of France for several terms between 1991 and 2017, and held various roles in the Government of France from 1995; she was Minister of the Sea in 2002 and Minister of Gender Equality from 2002 to 2005.
 She has been a member of the United Nations Committee on the Elimination of Discrimination against Women since 2008 and was the committee's chairperson from 2013.

 She represented the department of Calvados as a member of The Republicans.

+Ameline also currently serves as the chair of the International Institute of Human Rights and Peace, Normandy.